tonyfromundefined/fastify-app-tony/README.md

 $ yarn workspace @fastify-app-tony/app dev
 ```

+> Make it your app by doing find and replace all `fastify-app-tony`.

 ## 🔨 Tech Stack

 It consists of the following technology stacks:

 ### Common

+Maintaining a stable development speed with fast feedback

 - [TypeScript](https://www.typescriptlang.org/)
 - [Vitest](https://vitest.dev/)